mlanza/ai-literacy/301/02-bead-in-a-cup.md

 ### Inputs

+* 🤖 **Activity Formatting Rules** — A simple process artifact describing how each day should be written up (clarity, structure, helpful travel cues).
 * 📄 **Confirmed Bookings Summary** — All the purchased tickets and reservations: flights, hotels, and a handful of timed activities.
 * 📄 **Experience Bucket List** — A set of interesting activities the family picked earlier in the planning process.
-* 🤖 **Activity Formatting Rules** — A simple process artifact describing how each day should be written up (clarity, structure, helpful travel cues).

 ### Output

 * 📄 **Final Daily Itinerary** — A sequenced, structured plan for each day, with confirmed events and optional add-ons.

 ## 🔍 The Inputs, Up Close

+### 🤖 Activity Formatting Rules

+This lightweight guide set the tone for how each day should be written.
+It covered things like:
+*Structure the day chronologically.
+Use bold headers for key events.
+Clearly separate fixed bookings from optional add-ons.*

+But it wasn’t just about structure — it also carried **human priorities**.

+For example, this particular family had accessibility needs.
+So the formatting rules included a short instruction:
+*“Flag each activity with accessibility notes when relevant — stairs, ramps, terrain, etc.”*

+That one line shaped the entire output.
+It ensured the itinerary spoke directly to the family's real-world constraints, without needing to be re-edited afterward.

+This is what makes the formatting guide special.
+It’s a **process artifact**, yes — but also a **human artifact**.
+It allowed the user to **imprint their priorities** into the process and get results that actually fit their life.

+Had that instruction not been captured in the document, the model wouldn’t have known.
+The output would’ve been “fine” — but not *for them*.

 ### 📄 Confirmed Bookings Summary